Skip to content

 Application requirements:

-• DARS Report (Degree Audit Report for Architectural Design major UPDATE LINK)
+• DARS Report (Degree Audit Report for Architectural Design major)

 • Personal Statement – Use your choice of either of the two questions below to help direct and compose a narrative that helps the committee understand your interest and motivation in applying to the Architectural Design major.
 Approximately 500 words (single spaced).